 Every summer, the Museum of Science holds a special event known as Summer Thursdays.

-The Summer Thursday series will take place at the Charles Hayden Planetarium and the Mugar Omni Theater all summer long.
+Events take place at the Charles Hayden Planetarium and the Mugar Omni Theater all summer long.

 NOTE: General admission tickets to the Museum of Science are included with at least one Boston tourist pass.